-This house was torn down to the supporting walls in 1934 and replaced by the building you see today.
-Built for Senator and Mrs. Ralph Owen Brewster, the home was the scene of socializing and parties, as well as political gatherings.
+This house was remodeled in 1934 into what you see today.
+Built for Senator and Mrs. Ralph Owen Brewster, and designed by Maine’s famous architect John Calvin Stephens.
+The home was the scene of socializing and parties, as well as political gatherings.

 The conflict between Senator Brewster and Howard Hughes has been well documented in the film, The Aviator, in which Alan Alda portrays Senator Brewster.

 In 1988, the home was opened as The Brewster Inn, a bed and breakfast, and was entered into the National Register of Historic Places.